theodorblackbird/theodorblackbird.github.io/src/index.md

 ---
 layout: page
 eleventyNavigation:
-  key: home
+  key: about
   order: 1
 ---
 ![image info](./assets/bblogo.jpg "my image")

 # Théodor Lemerle
-## PhD Candidate @ IRCAM, team _Analyse/Synthèse_.
+## 1st year PhD Candidate @ IRCAM, team _Analyse/Synthèse_.
-My goal is to build expressive text-to-speech (TTS) model, so that it could convincigly tell a story to a kid.
+My goal is to build expressive text-to-speech model so that it could convincigly tell a story to a kid.

 Before that I was studying acoustic, signal processing and computer science for